Rooooyy/HiTIN/README.md

 ### RCV1-V2

-The preprocess code could refer to the [repository of reuters_loader](https://github.com/ductri/reuters_loader) and we provide a copy here.
+The preprocessing code could refer to the [repository of reuters_loader](https://github.com/ductri/reuters_loader) and we provide a copy here.
 The original dataset can be acquired [here](https://trec.nist.gov/data/reuters/reuters.html) by signing an agreement.
 It took us 1 data to receive a response.

 ```shell
 python data/data_rcv1.py